gbattocletti/gbattocletti/README.md

 I am currently working at Delft Center for Systems and Control (DCSC), TU Delft.

-I studied at:
-- University of Trento
-- Politecnico di Torino

 You can find some of my projects under the shared profile @gbattocletti-riccardoUrb (https://github.com/gbattocletti-riccardoUrb).

 Have fun and take care,